samsond/samsond.github.io/_posts/2024-12-26-creating-java-bindings-for-rust.md

 Instead, you can create bindings to enable your project to call functions from the library, saving time and maintaining functionality.

-To illustrate this, we’ll use a binary search function, which touches on key issues like memory layout, FFI safety, compatibility, and modern tools like Java Panama and Rust.
+To illustrate this, we’ll use a binary search function, which touches on key points like memory layout, safety, CI/CD, and modern tools like Java Panama and Rust.

 ## Part 1: Introduction to ABI and FFI